 Wine causes secrets to exit - when done properly, the intake of wine brings a person to an awareness of the more inner desires present in himself.
-This is the "secret" that the wine re-
+This is the "secret" that the wine reveals.
+From that point onward, a person can then fulfill those inner desires, and reach inner, true, happiness.